rosell-dk/webp-convert-cloud-service/README.md

 # WebPConvert Cloud Service

 This library allows you to set up your own WebP conversion cloud service.
 This way you can have a cloud service for free.
-You won't have to worry about licenses expiring.
+You won't have to worry about licenses expiring or being stolen and abused.
 And you will be completely in control of it (and downtime)

 ## Installation